-In order for a Senior JCA student athlete to participate in one of the National Letter of Intent Signing Days they MUST:
+In order for a Senior JCA student athlete to participate in one of the National Letter of Intent Signing Days:

-- Be listed on a JCA roster in one of the above-listed sports printed on their Letter of Intent or Celebratory Signing Form from the college/ university they will be attending. - A copy of the Letter of Intent or Celebratory Signing Form must be turned in to the Athletic Office and the respective coach at least 2 days before the signing day.
+- The Senior JCA student athlete must be listed on a current JCA varsity roster in one of the above-listed sports printed on their Letter of Intent or Celebratory Signing Form from the college/university they will be attending. - A copy of the Letter of Intent or Celebratory Signing Form must be turned into the Athletic Office and the respective coach at least 2 days before the signing day.